 Along with zoning changes that occurred with the recent light rail expansion plan, all of this has resulted in a slightly lower amount of single-family zoning in Seattle neighborhoods.

 The Implications of Zoning Changes

 For many of Seattle’s current and future residents, this is a positive step forward.
 In a housing climate where inventory is low and housing costs are high, increased density could mean a breath of fresh air for those struggling to find an affordable place to live.

 According to a recent article by The Urbanist, eliminating single-family zoning could result in benefits including affordable new construction, more access to schools and parks, and allows for commercial uses that form the identity of walkable communities.

 For others, particularly those who have been a Seattle resident for the last 10+ years, this upzoning causes anxiety around losing the neighborhood character they’ve come to know and love.
 According to a 2015 article in Seattle Weekly titled Anatomy of a NIMBY, the basic idea behind the preservationists opposing development stems from the idea that:

 “…market-based housing development […] is synonymous with gentrification, displacement, and the sacrifice of Seattle’s soul for the sake of developer profits.”

-No matter which way you look at it, the fact is Seattle needs drastic changes if we hope to continue to accept newcomers to our city.
-Although the issue is often easier to talk about than to figure out a solution to (which is saying a lot – this controversial topic is not so easy to discuss), it’s one we must work to figure out.
+No matter which way you look at it, Seattle needs drastic changes if we hope to continue to accept newcomers to our city.
+This issue is often easier to talk about—even get angry about—but we must all work together to find a solution.

 Are you located on a rezoned property and ready to get out before changes take hold?
-Reach out to us – we can get you out of your house and moved on to the next stage in your life.
+Reach out to us—we help Seattle area homeowners sell their homes as-is.